 - Get Down on the Dog's Level.
 A better way to approach a fearful dog is to get down on his level.
 Don't put yourself directly in his face, but keep in mind that you'll be less threatening if you're not towering above him.
 You can squat or sit down close to him.
 For extremely fearful dogs, you may even want to lie down a little distance away to begin making him more comfortable with your presence.

+- Avert Your Gaze.
 We humans usually consider it normal to make direct eye contact with other people.
 However, this is often considered rude, threatening, or even aggressive to dogs.
 To make yourself less intimidating to a frightened dog, avoid making eye contact.
 Instead, turn your head slightly to the side and keep your eyes averted.

+- Stay Positive.
 Training can make a big difference in your shy or fearful dog's confidence level.
 Positive reinforcement dog training has the benefit of allowing you to open the lines of communication with your dog without pushing him beyond his comfort level.
 You can even start training without asking him to do anything.
 As your dog learns more and becomes more confident, many of his fears will decrease or even fade away.